dhansel/Altair8800/IOBus/01-led-output-register/README.md

 To output a value to the LEDs in BASIC just execute "OUT 255,x" where x is a byte value (0-255).
 The LEDs will display the binary representation of the given value.

+Schematics and PCB as well as a Gerber file for PCB production are in this directory.
+The project is also available on EasyEDA: https://oshwlab.com/hansel72/outputff